OjasviBhargava/Advanced-Android-Concepts/README.md

 `Product flavors are optional.
 If you do not describe any product flavors in your build.gradle file, it is assumed that you have a single product flavor, referred to internally as default.
 Many apps will not need product flavors; this is a feature that you will opt into as needed.`

+**Types of Artifacts and Repositories**

+There are two types of repositories, and associated artifact structures, supported by *Gradle*: *Maven and Ivy*.
+Each has their own format for the metadata and their own structure for how the files are stored.

+***Maven***
+`Apache Maven` is a full-fledged build system.
+Part of that build system is a system of artifacts and repositories.
+While Gradle does not use Maven’s build system — rather, it largely replaces it — Gradle can consume artifacts published in a Maven structured repository.
+Maven Central, as one might expect, is one such repository, but it is eminently possible to set up your own, and some organizations have done that.

+***Ivy***
+`Apache Ivy` is an off-shoot of the Apache Ant project that gave us the Ant build system.
+Ivy is simply a way of declaring dependencies between components, including handling “transitive dependencies” (i.e., App A depends upon Library B, which in turn depends upon Libraries C and D).